Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-After finishing scanning the $k$ children edges of $v$, we can compute the shared triplets that are anchored in every child edge of $v$ (including the children edges pointing to contracted subtrees) as follows: for the total number of shared resolved triplets, denoted $\texttt{tot}_{\texttt{A.res}}$, we have that $\texttt{tot}_{\texttt{A.res}} = p_{\texttt{red,blue}} \cdot \overline{v}_{\texttt{black}}$ and for the total number of shared unresolved triplets, denoted $\texttt{tot}_{\texttt{A.unres}}$, we have that $\texttt{tot}_{\texttt{unres}} = t_{\texttt{red,blue,green}}$.
+After finishing scanning the $k$ children edges of $v$, we can compute the shared triplets that are anchored in every child edge of $v$ (including the children edges pointing to contracted subtrees) as follows: for the total number of shared resolved triplets, denoted $\texttt{tot}_{\texttt{A.res}}$, we have that $\texttt{tot}_{\texttt{A.res}} = p_{\texttt{red,blue}} \cdot \overline{v}_{\texttt{black}}$ and for the total number of shared unresolved triplets, denoted $\texttt{tot}_{\texttt{A.unres}}$, we have that $\texttt{tot}_{\texttt{unres}} = t_{\texttt{red,blue,green}}$. \enlargethispage{\baselineskip}

-The second category of counters will help us count triplets involving leafs (contracted and non-contracted) from the subtree of $v$ and leafs from the contracted subtrees in edge $(p_{v},v)$.
+The second category $B$ of counters help us count triplets involving leaves (contracted and non-contracted) from the subtree of $v$ and leaves from the contracted subtrees rooted at the edge~$(p_{v},v)$.
 We maintain the following:

-\begin{itemize} \item $v_{B.\texttt{red}}$: total number of red leafs in all contracted subtrees in edge $(p_{v},v)$. \item $v_{B.\texttt{green}}$: total number of green leafs in all contracted subtrees in edge $(p_{v},v)$. \item $v_{B.\texttt{black}}$: total number of black leafs in all contracted subtrees in edge $(p_{v},v)$. \item $v_{B.\texttt{red,green}}$: total number of pairs of leafs where one is red and the other is green such that one leaf comes from one contracted child subtree of a contracted node $v'$ and the other leaf comes from a different contracted child subtree of the same contracted node $v'$. \item $v_{B.\texttt{red,black}}$: total number of pairs of leafs where one is red and the other is black such that the red leaf comes from one contracted child subtree of a contracted node $v'$ and the black leaf comes from one contracted child subtree of a contracted node $v''$.
-For $v'$ and $v''$ we have that $v''$ is closer to $v_{p}$ than $v'$. \end{itemize}
+\begin{itemize} \item $v_{B.\texttt{red}}$: total number of red leaves in all contracted subtrees rooted at the edge $(p_{v},v)$. \item $v_{B.\texttt{green}}$: total number of green leaves in all contracted subtrees rooted at the edge $(p_{v},v)$. \item $v_{B.\texttt{black}}$: total number of black leaves in all contracted subtrees rooted at the edge $(p_{v},v)$. \item $v_{B.\texttt{red,green}}$: total number of pairs of leaves where one is red and the other is green such that one leaf comes from a contracted child subtree of a contracted node $v'$ and the other leaf comes from a different contracted child subtree of the same contracted node $v'$. \item $v_{B.\texttt{red,black}}$: total number of pairs of leaves where one is red and the other is black such that the red leaf comes from a contracted child subtree of a contracted node $v'$ and the black leaf comes from a contracted child subtree of a contracted node $v''$, where $v''$ is closer to $p_{v}$ than~$v'$. \end{itemize}